 At-will employment

 Before I joined Grab, USA’s At-will employment system left me uncomfortable.
-When I was impacted by layoffs, I simultaneous balanced the emotional disruption establishing a new identity (“I was no longer Kevin that works at ___”, but “fUnemployed Kevin”) and the need to re-evaluate my finances and healthcare.
+When I was impacted by layoffs, I simultaneously balanced the emotional disruption of establishing a new identity (“I was no longer Kevin that works at ___”, but “fUnemployed Kevin”) and the need to re-evaluate my finances and healthcare.
 A 30-day or 60-day notice would have given me a softer landing while I rebuild myself.
 But my experiences as a hiring manager at an international company shift my perspective on what is actually best for the employee (and the employer).

 As a hiring manager, I’ve hired and said good-bye to co-workers and directs from India, Malaysia, and the USA countries in contract employment and at-will roles.